 It is generally accepted that all hypnosis is ultimately self-hypnosis.
 A hypnotherapist merely helps to facilitate your experience.

 Hypnotherapy is not about being made to do things, in fact it is the opposite, it is about empowerment.
 The suggestions given by the therapist help people make positive changes within themselves because it is a change that they really want.

 Hypnosis is not effective once a person reaches the “Delta” state of brain wave function.
 At that point a person is asleep and in an unconscious state and the subconscious will not record information or suggestion.

 The Hypnosis Alpha or Theta State

 When a person enters the alpha or theta state, the therapist is able to suggest ideas, concepts and even help a person to visualize their goals.
 At that time, the subconscious mind is allowing seeds to be planted to then create the changes in reality.
 The changes occur in subtle ways but it is basically a way for your subconscious mind and your intellect to come into alignment.
-What is happening in hypnosis is that the analytical left side of the brain is turned off, while the non-analytical right side is much more alert.

 The subconscious mind files and stores all of our life experiences both positive and negative.
 A kind of reprogramming of the subconscious (hypnotherapy) is sometimes required for people to make certain changes in behaviors which have been deeply rooted.